Hufnagels/Docker-MQTT-INFLUX-GRAFANA/README.md

 Docker, Portainer, Mosquitto, InfluxDB, Telegraf, Grafana, HomeAssistant System is Linux Mint Debian Edition
 > Note: HomeAssistant is very simple, so i don't wrote it down
 > Note: Linux Mint Debian Edition is running on my MAC separatly

+## UPDATE 25.03.2021
+I decide to try a more convient way to set up the SMARTHOME system on my Mac with Docker-Desktop & docker-compose.
+So I added the [docker-compose.yaml](https://github.com/Hufnagels/Docker-MQTT-INFLUX-GRAFANA/blob/main/docker-compose.yaml) file.
+In this config with Docker Desktop app u don't need the first service (portainer), so u can remove it.
+### TODO
+Create the right config for influx base DB (smarthome in my case) and adding user and admin with necessary privilegs.

 ## GOAL
 In the home network every IoT device (NodeMCU esp2866 with Esp easy firmware for testing) should be able to connect to MQTT broker.
 In my tries I run every time into same **issue**: mosquitto is unreachable from outside, reachable only for localhost/inside docker.
 It means, from lan is unreachable.

+## INSTALL

+After installing docker engine starting with adding images.

 #### ISSUE
 ***Running this command:***
 ~~~